 International protection procedures Return procedures Please indicate if the persons belonging to these vulnerable groups can be detained and under which circumstances.
 Please also indicate whether alternatives to detention are provided Please indicate here if the persons belonging to these vulnerable groups can be detained and under which circumstances.
-Please also indicate whether alternatives to detention are provided Unaccompanied Minors No No. They are hosted in public minor protection entites.
-Disabled people No The individual case is assessed.
-Elderly people No The individual case is assessed.
-Families with children and single parents with minor No Yes (not used in practice).
-Persons with serious illnesses and persons with mental disorders No Resulting from the individual assessment, they would not be detained. victims of human trafficking No In principle, they are referred to the appropriate institutions.
-Pregnant women No The individual case is assessed.
-Other vulnerable persons No The individual case is assessed.
+Please also indicate whether alternatives to detention are provided Unaccompanied Minors No No Disabled people No Yes According to the grounds and in anticipating alternatives to detention described in Q4.
+Elderly people Yes According to the grounds and in anticipating alternatives to detention described in Q4.
+Yes According to the grounds and in anticipating alternatives to detention described in Q4.
+Families with children and single parents with minor Yes According to the grounds and in anticipating alternatives to detention described in Q4.
+Upon detention, they are accommodated in special rooms in a separate building.
+Yes According to the grounds and in anticipating alternatives to detention described in Q4.
+The detention is for a period of up to 3 months and they are accommodated in special rooms in a separate building.
+Persons with serious illnesses and persons with mental disorders No Yes According to the grounds described in Q4.
+Given the state of health, no alternatives are applied.
+Detention is carried out in specialized medical institutions. victims of human trafficking No No Pregnant women No No Other vulnerable persons